Volunteer Officers' Decoration: Versions

 Three versions of the decoration were struck.
 The original version of 1892 had the Royal Cypher "VR" of Queen Victoria below the Royal Crown in the centre.

 The King Edward VII version, with his Royal Cypher "ER VII", was introduced after his succession to the throne in 1901 and ceased to be awarded to officers of the United Kingdom's Volunteer Force when it was superseded by the Territorial Decoration in 1908.
 It appears to have continued to be awarded in some Crown Dependencies until 1910.

 The King George V version, with his Royal Cypher "GVR", was introduced after his succession to the throne in 1910.
 This version appears to have only been awarded in some Crown Dependencies, instead of the Volunteer Officers' Decoration for India and the Colonies.

 Discontinuation

-The "Home" (ie., British Isles) Volunteer Force was merged with the Yeomanry in 1908 to become the Territorial Force, which, unlike its predecessors, was not a voluntary force (ie., its other ranks engaged for a term of service of four years and could not resign).
+The "Home" (i.e., British Isles) Volunteer Force was merged with the Yeomanry in 1908 to become the Territorial Force, which, unlike its predecessors, was not a voluntary force (i.e., its other ranks engaged for a term of service of four years and could not resign).
 At the same time, award of the Volunteer Officers' Decoration was discontinued in the United Kingdom and superseded by the new Territorial Decoration.

 The Volunteer Officers' Decoration continued to be awarded in some colonies and Crown Dependencies (such as to officers of the Bermuda Volunteer Rifle Corps in the Imperial fortress colony of Bermuda, with awards for this unit continuing even after its re-organisation on Territorial Force lines in 1921) until the Efficiency Decoration was instituted in September 1930.
 The last colony or Crown dependency in which the decoration was awarded was Bermuda in 1930.